What a great day for a ride. A little warm by the time this afternoon rolled around but the morning was near perfect riding weather.

 As is my usual choice when I want a decent ride I headed off this morning to the border ranges area with no firm route in mind.

 Lovely quick run down the M1, not much traffic at all.
-People still tell me they cannot stand to ride down the M1 but to put it quite frankly - it’s a piece of piss.
-If your sports bike or café racer is so uncomfortable you cannot ride a freeway for 40 minutes then gotta ask yourself is your bike actually more impractical than those Harley’s with zero ground clearance you most probably poke fun at?
-Anyway I digress.
+People still tell me they cannot stand to ride down the M1 but to put it quite frankly if your sports bike or café racer is so uncomfortable you cannot ride a freeway for 40 minutes then your bike is too impractical.

-After refuelling I walked into Hungry Jacks (Burger King for readers outside Aus)at Robina (adjacent to Shell) then after being ignored by service staff got thinking what am I doing – the coffee here will no doubt be rubbish so turned and walked out and decided to route the first part of my ride around going somewhere to have a good coffee.
+After refueling I walked into Hungry Jacks at Robina (adjacent to Shell) then after being ignored by service staff got thinking what am I doing – the coffee here will no doubt be rubbish so turned and walked out and decided to route the first part of my ride around going somewhere to have a good coffee.

 Hmm seems to be a S bend road photo theme happening today.